 - the way sunlight dances through green leaves

-5: You’ll love this mindfulness exercise: Start smiling a lot
+5: You’ll love this simple mindfulness exercise: Smile!

 There are so many benefits of smiling.